PharmaLedger-IMI/csc-workspace-main/README.md

 # UC2 csc-workspace-main

-*csc-workspace-main*  bundles all the necessary dependencies for building and running Finished Goods Traceability SSApps in a single package.
+*csc-workspace-main*  bundles all the necessary dependencies for building and running Clinical Supply Chain SSApps in a single package.

 ( This workspace was originally forked from the https://github.com/PharmaLedger-IMI/epi-workspace )